 With windows, you lose insulation.
-In my current van, this is the reason I opted against windows on the rear door.
-With rear windows, depending on the layout of your bed, heat escapes right where your head is, which is kind of a double whammy.
-Plus with a raised platform bed, part of the window may dip below the bed frame, rendering the bottom part of the window useless.
+For my second van, this is why I opted against installing windows on the rear door.
+With rear windows, depending on the layout of your bed, heat escapes right where your head is which is kind of a double whammy.
+Plus, with a raised platform bed, part of the window may dip below the bed frame, rendering the bottom part of the window useless.

-Another thing is the more windows you have, the more curtains you’ll need, which is something people often overlook.
+Additionally, the more windows you have, the more curtains you’ll need which is something people often overlook.
 Depending on your window trim, you can use magnets, velcro, or snaps to secure curtains to the wall.
 If a view is more important, we get it – but keep these other details in mind.

-In hindsight, in my next van, I will likely reduce the total number of windows even further.
-In this van, in order to control temperature and keep our privacy, we rarely put all of the curtains up.
-We also lose storage space along the walls because of all of the windows.
+In hindsight, in my next van, I will likely reduce the total number of windows even further to control temperature and keep our privacy.
+We also lost storage space along the walls because of all of the windows.
 Next time, I’ll probably keep the windows I have upfront near the slider door, but I’d get rid of the middle row.

-Another thing to note is the difference between factory windows and aftermarket windows.
-Factory windows, at least on Sprinters, do not open or vent.
+A final thing to note is the difference between factory windows and aftermarket windows.
+Factory windows, at least on Sprinter Vans, do not open or vent.
 That’s why you see many people either adding or replacing factory windows with aftermarket ones.
 CL Laurence and AMA are two popular companies that make vented, after-market windows for campervans.

 In order to keep your van cool in the summer as well as to prevent condensation in your van in the winter, I highly recommend installing 1 or 2 ceiling fans, depending on the length of your vehicle.

-As I mentioned previously, if you install a couple of fans and windows, use quality insulation, and have insulating window curtains, you will go a long way in making the temperature inside your van comfortable.
-So you can also plan your travels around the weather.
+By installing a couple of fans, having windows that open, using quality insulation, and having insulating window curtains, you will go a long way in making the temperature inside your van comfortable.
 By avoiding the hottest places in the hottest months of the year, you can eliminate the need for an additional air conditioning unit in your van.

-If you do want to install an additional AC unit, know that you will either need a generator, an extremely robust power system, or frequent access to shore power.
-Even then, they consume a ton of juice and you won’t be able to run it 24/7.
+If you do want to install an additional van airconditioning unit, know that you will either need a generator, an extremely robust power system, or frequent access to shore power.
+Even then, AC units consume a ton of juice and you won’t be able to run it 24/7.
 With a big battery bank, you might be able to run the AC for a few hours at a time, but then you’ll need to find a way to charge up.

-For this reason, I’m not going to go into more detail about AC units, but for those of you who really do want one, I’ll include some helpful links in the resources section.
+For this reason, I’m not going to go into more detail about AC units, but for those of you who really do want one, I’ll include some helpful links in the resources section below.

-- DIY Espar Diesel Heater Install Video by Ray Outfitted
+- DIY Espar Diesel Heater Install Video – A step-by-step video by Ray Outfitted